Start the Online Application HERE (after Oct 16th)

 2. Two references with contact information is required from ALL applicants, BUT only semifinalists' references will be contacted.
 For those semifinalists two "Recommendation Questionnaires" must be completed online by recommenders you identify.
 At least one of the two recommenders should be a faculty member who can comment on your academic work.
 A third is optional but encouraged.
 Recommendations from those that can comment on your science communication or writing are highly encouraged as well.
 The questions (each with a 200 word limit) on the Recommendation Questionnaire are:

 - Describe your work with the applicant (research, academic, communication, etc.).
 Highlight the applicant’s contribution, role and accomplishments.
 This section is similar to what one would write in a standard letter of recommendation but should NOT be as extensive or as detailed.

 - Describe why you think the fellowship is a good match for the candidate’s talents and interests.
 You may wish to highlight the applicant’s communication skills (written and/or verbal communication, ability to communicate with the public and diverse audiences), or characteristics such as intelligence, creativity, devotion to science communication, etc.

 - Describe the applicant’s workplace skills (maturity, initiative, teamwork and affability, ability to take criticism and direction, dependability, and respect for others—especially supervisors).

 - Describe any additional information the selection committee should take into account (hardships the applicant has overcome or any circumstances that you feel the selection committee should know about).

-- Your CV (text entered into form, NOT and uploaded document).
+3. Your CV (text entered into form, NOT an uploaded document).

 - Why are you, as a scientist or engineer, interested in participating in this program?